namikaze-40p/obsidian-tab-selector/README.md

 Switch tabs in the following ways:

 - `Go to previous/next tab`: Move between tabs like in most apps
-- `Open tab selector`: Use a modal to switch tabs while keeping your hands on the keyboard
+- `Open tab selector`: Use a modal to switch tabs with keeping the keyboard home position
 - `Show tab shortcuts`: Switch tabs with simple keyboard shortcuts, no modal needed
 - `Search tabs`: Find and open tabs by name